-The property is subject to two separate royalties on any future commercial production.
-A 1% net smelter return royalty ("NSR") payable from production at the Fenelon Gold Property to Cyprus Canada Ltd., and a 1% NSR payable to a company beneficially owned by Eric Sprott.
+The property is now subject to three separate royalties on any future commercial production.
+A 1% net smelter return royalty ("NSR") payable from production at the Fenelon Gold Property to Cyprus Canada Ltd., a 1% NSR payable to a company beneficially owned by Eric Sprott, and the 2% NSR to Ely Gold.